-The standards of this section apply to new development or redevelopment for which a building permit is required that places demands on public or private transportation facilities or city utilities.
+The standards of this section apply to land divisions and new development or redevelopment for which a building permit is required that places demands on public or private transportation facilities or city utilities.
 Unless otherwise provided, all construction, reconstruction, or repair of transportation facilities, utilities, and other public improvements within the city shall comply with the standards of this Chapter.